Banumgm/Capstone_CFSDS_project/README.md

 This project addresses that with a **dual-model architecture**:

-1. **Regression model** (LightGBM, Tweedie-motivated target handling) — predicts continuous daily spread distance for every fire-day.
+1. **Regression model** (LightGBM with Tweedie objective) — predicts continuous daily spread distance for every fire-day.
 2. **Classification model** (LightGBM) — predicts the probability that a fire-day is a "high-spread" event (≥ 90th percentile of the training distribution, **984.44 m/day**), acting as an early-warning layer the regression model cannot reliably provide on its own.

-The two models are evaluated independently, cross-validated using fire-level grouping to prevent leakage, and interpreted using TreeSHAP to identify — and formally test — which categories of predictors (fire weather, topography, fuel/hydrology, human infrastructure, or engineered seasonal features) actually drive predictions.
+The two models are evaluated independently, cross-validated using fire-level grouping to prevent data leakage, and interpreted using TreeSHAP to identify which categories of predictors (fire weather, topography, fuel/hydrology, human infrastructure, or engineered seasonal features) drive model predictions and to evaluate Hypothesis 1 based on model-derived feature contributions.

 **Research question:** Do Fire Weather Index (FWI) system indices dominate spread prediction relative to topographic and anthropogenic covariates (Hypothesis 1), or do other factors — fuel continuity, hydrological barriers, seasonal timing — play an equal or larger role?